Nine University of Oklahoma players test positive for Covid-19, as Big 12 continue to plans for fall football season

 Head Coach Lincoln Riley made the announcement Saturday.
 The test results came back after the team had returned from a one-week break from pre-season practice.

 "We did conduct a Covid test as planned with our players last night, got the results this morning we had nine players tested positive for Covid.
-We had a couple of others that have been isolated due to... (contact) tracing," Riley told the media in a video conference call on Saturday.
+We had a couple of others that have been isolated due to contact tracing," Riley told the media in a video conference call on Saturday.

 Riley went on to say that he's disappointed by the news.